If writing is your thing, National Ballpoint Pen Day is a day to celebrate. June 10 is set aside each year to honor this humble writing utensil.

 - The price of ballpoint pens can range from as little as 7 cents to over a million dollars!

 There are lots of ways to celebrate National Ballpoint Pen Day.
 Here are a few ideas to help honor this day.

 - Use your favorite ballpoint pen to make a doodle to honor the day.

-- Send a handwritten letter to your favorite pen pal.
+- Send a letter to your favorite pen pal.